-ACLOs work with both individual offenders and groups.
+ICLOs work with both individual offenders and groups.
 They work in the community, not in CSC institutions.
-ACLOs occasionally work overtime hours.
+ICLOs occasionally work overtime hours.

-As an Aboriginal community liaison officer, you will:
+As an Indigenous community liaison officer, you will:

 - work to improve reintegration opportunities for Indigenous offenders in the community